Choosing The Right Carpet

+Choosing Carpet often is an overlooked process.
+Not all carpets are made the same and nor they made to serve the same purpose.
 Have you shopped for new carpet lately?
 There are so many choices – finding the right one may seem tough.
 But one thing is certain: the right carpet choice can add a lot of personality to your home.

 The article was written by Doug Berjer, product manager for carpet cleaning machinery manufacturer Tornado Industries.
 For an equipment guy, Doug really knows his carpet!